Chania Travel Essentials

 Shopping in Chania

 Devoid of any large shopping malls or international brands, Chania is still the main shopping centre in all of Western Crete.
 The narrow lanes of Chania's old town consist of various shops dealing in clothes, accessories, shoes, books, and souvenirs.
 Some of the local products that get tourist attention include raki, rakomelo, wine, herbs, and cheese.
 A unique charm can be witnessed in Chania's municipal market, known as Agora, which has been open since 1913.
-It sells herbs and spices, fresh fish, meats and traditional products like raki, olives, and cheese from different places on the island (Agora is closed for renovations from January 2022 to December 2023).
+It sells herbs and spices, fresh fish, meats and traditional products like raki, olives, and cheese from different places on the island.
 The villages nearby Chania do not offer organised shopping, but there are mini markets and a few shops that can be found on main squares and near major attractions.

 Nightlife in Chania